Blazeiscoding/notemaster-app/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Code Style

+- Use TypeScript for all new code
+- Follow existing component patterns
+- Extract reusable components when appropriate
+- Add proper TypeScript types
+- Use React hooks and memoization for performance

 ## 📝 License